-1. Given the private and residential nature of telecommuting work, the Employer will have limited access and/or control over the Employee's place of work.
-Employees will be responsible to keep a safe and fit for work environment and will identify and remove potential hazards.
+Given the private and residential nature of telecommuting work, the employer will have limited access and/or control over the employee's place of work.
+Employees will be responsible for keeping a safe and fit for work environment and will identify and remove potential hazards.